 Having to do your own washing at uni can seem like a pretty mountainous challenge…but you won’t be able to bring your washing home forever!
-To help make things just a little bit easier, we’ve gathered some of our top tips for getting your clothes clean whilst you’re away at university:
+To help make things just that little bit easier, we’ve gathered some of our top tips for getting your clothes clean whilst you’re away at university:

 The first – and arguably most important – step in doing your laundry is separating it into lights, darks, and different temperatures.
 Take a look at the labels on your clothes to see what kind of wash they need.
 Towels and bedsheets are usually fine on hotter washes, but some fabrics can shrink in warmer temperatures so should be put on a cool wash.